stomp/stomp-spec/src/stomp-specification-1.1.md

 ### DISCONNECT

-`DISCONNECT` does a graceful disconnect from the server.
-It is quite polite to use this before closing the socket.
+A client can disconnect from the server at anytime by closing his socket but but there is no guarantee that frames sent previously have been accepted for processing by the server.
+To do a graceful shutdown where the client is assured that all previous frames have been received by the server, the client should send a `DISCONNECT` frame with a `receipt` header set, then wait for the `RECEIPT` frame response to the `DISCONNECT` and then the client should close the socket.

     DISCONNECT
+    receipt:77
     ^@

-A `DISCONNECT` frame should not include a `receipt` header since the server will not send the client any more frames once the `DISCONNECT` is received.
+Clients MUST not send any more frames on a connection after the `DISCONNECT` frame is sent.

 ## Standard Headers